ryantd42/NY-Legislative-Git/2023/A10434B-2023/bill.md

- the  assessor  of the town of Ramapo is hereby authorized to accept from Kolel Rachmistrivka an application  for  exemption  from  real  property taxes  pursuant  to  section  420-a  of  the  real property tax law with respect to the 2023-2024 assessment rolls for  a  portion  of  the  2023 school  taxes  and all of the 2024 general taxes for the parcel conveyed to such organization located at 2 Hopal Lane, hamlet of Monsey, town  of Ramapo, county of Rockland, otherwise known as Rockland county parcel ID section  56.07  block  4  lot  38.
+ the  assessor  of the town of Ramapo is hereby authorized to accept from Kolel Rachmistrivka an application  for  exemption  from  real  property taxes  pursuant  to  section  420-a  of  the  real property tax law with respect to the 2021, 2022 and  2023  assessment  rolls  for  the  parcel conveyed to such organization located at 2 Hopal Lane, hamlet of Monsey, town  of  Ramapo, county of Rockland, otherwise known as Rockland county parcel ID section 56.07 block 4 lot 38.
 If  accepted,  the  application shall  be  reviewed  as if it had been received on or before the taxable status date established for such roll.
   If satisfied that such organization would  otherwise  be  entitled  to such  exemption  if  such  organization  had  filed  an  application for exemption by the appropriate taxable status  date,  the  assessor,  upon